jibin-liu/deep-reinforcement-learning-nanodegree/lab-taxi/README.md

 Once you have modified the function, you need only run `python main.py` to test your new agent.

 OpenAI Gym [defines "solving"](https://gym.openai.com/envs/Taxi-v1/) this task as getting average return of 9.7 over 100 consecutive trials.

+### TD methods and parameters
+#### Tuning Q_learning
+1. if using constant value of epsilon, a smaller value (e.g., `0.05`) will yield a much better result than a larger value (e.g., `1`); if using decayed epsilon, then the initial value of epsilon can be `1`.
+Both using a small constant value of epsilon or a decayed value will yield average return of `9.1` after 20k episodes
+2. Updating alpha from `0.01` to `0.05` greatly speeds up the learning process (i.e., average return becomes positive after around 3.5k episodes), comparing to previous result of getting positive return after 9k episodes.
+And the average return after 20k episodes increased from `9.1` to `9.45`.
+3. Change decayed epsilon to contant epsilon slightly decreased the average return after 20k episodes (from `9.4` to `9.1`).
+4. Changing gamma from `1` to `0.9` doesn't seem to help improve the performance.
+The performace is actually decreased.
+5. So the final parameter for q_learning is set to be:
+    - alpha = 0.05,
+    - gamma = 1,
+    - epsilon_init = 1,
+    - epsilon_decay = 0.99